benbariteau/tpol-go/README.md

 T'Pol is a "shell" for one specific command, allowing you to run subcommands or give it arguments without having to type the command first each time.

+NOTE: this repo is archived, see the reimplementation in rust (firba1/tpol)

 Use it like this:
 ```
 $ tpol git